On Approximating Multi-Criteria TSP: Approximation Algorithm for Multi-Criteria Min-ATSP

-To approximate \mcminatsp, we use \mia\ (Algorithm~\ref{alg:minatsp}), which proceeds as follows: We compute an approximate Pareto curve of cycle covers.
-This is done by \mca, where $\mincc(G, w, k, \eps, p)$ computes a $(1+\eps)$ approximate Pareto curve of cycle covers of $G$ with weights $w$ with a success probability of at least $1-p$ in time polynomial in the input size, $1/\eps$, and $\log(1/p)$.
-(Of course, the aim is now to find cycle covers of minimum weight.)
+To approximate \kcminatsp k, we use \mia\ (Algorithm~\ref{alg:minatsp}), which proceeds as follows: We compute an approximate Pareto curve of cycle covers of minimum weight.
+This is done by \mca, where $\mincc(G, w, \eps, p)$ computes a $(1+\eps)$ approximate Pareto curve of cycle covers of $G$ with weights $w$ with a success probability of at least $1-p$ in time polynomial in the input size, $1/\eps$, and $\log(1/p)$.
 Then we iterate by computing approximate Pareto curves of cycle covers on vertex sets $V'$ for every cycle cover $C$ in the previous set.
 The set $V'$ contains exactly one vertex of every cycle of $C$.
 Unfortunately, it can happen that we construct a super-polynomial number of solutions in this way.
 To cope with this, we remove some intermediate solutions if there are other intermediate solutions whose weight is close by.
 We call this process \emph{sparsification}.
-It is performed in lines~\ref{line:sparse} and~\ref{line:sparseend} of Algorithm~\ref{alg:minatsp} and based on the following observation: Let $\eps > 0$, and consider $H$ of weight $w(H) \in \nat^k$.
-For every $i \in \{1,\ldots, k\}$, there is a unique $\ell_i \in \nat$ such that $w_i(H) \in \bigl[(1+\eps)^{\ell_i}, (1+\eps)^{\ell_i+1}\bigr)$.
+It is performed in lines~\ref{line:sparse} and~\ref{line:sparseend} of Algorithm~\ref{alg:minatsp} and based on the following observation: Let $\eps > 0$, and consider a set $H$ of edges of weight $w(H) \in \ratio_+^k$.
+For every $i \in \{1,\ldots, k\}$ with $w_i(H) \neq 0$, there is a unique $\ell_i \in \nat$ such that $w_i(H) \in \bigl[(1+\eps)^{\ell_i}, (1+\eps)^{\ell_i+1}\bigr)$.
+If $w_i(H) = 0$, then we let $\ell_i = -\infty$.
 We call the vector $\ell = (\ell_1, \ldots, \ell_k)$ the \emph{$\eps$-signature} of $H$ and of $w(H)$.
-Since $w(H) \leq 2^{p(N)}$, where $N$ is the size of the instance, $\ell_i$ is bounded by a polynomial $q(N, 1/\eps)$.
+Since $w(H) \in \bigl([2^{-p(N)}, 2^{p(N)}] \cup \{0\}\bigr)^k$, where $N$ is the size of the instance, the number of possible values of $\ell_i$ is bounded by a polynomial $q(N, 1/\eps)$.
 There are at most $q^k$ different $\eps$-signatures, which is polynomial for fixed $k$.
-To get an approximate Pareto curve, we can restrict ourselves to have at most one solution with any specific $\eps$-signature.
+To get an approximate Pareto curve, we can restrict ourselves to at most one solution for any $\eps$-signature.